 Towers.
 The towers at Goodrich have high spur buttresses which was a popular configuration in the late thirteenth century.
 Similar arrangements can be seen at Chepstow and Kidwelly castles, both owned by the Earl of Pembroke, and also at the fortifications of peers such as the Earl of Gloucester's Caerphilly Castle.

 Roaring Meg.
 The 1646 siege ended once Colonel John Birch brought heavy mortars to bombard Goodrich into surrender.
 One of them, Roaring Meg, is on display within the castle grounds.

-Despite being situated in the Border March, Goodrich Castle had a relatively peaceful history until the Civil War.
-When that conflict erupted it acted as the Royalist base near Gloucestershire resulting in a siege and artillery bombardment that damaged it beyond repair.
+Goodrich Castle was built in the late eleventh or early twelfth century.
+It was an important border fortress responsible for securing southern Herefordshire but, despite its location, it had a relatively peaceful history until the Civil War.
+However, during that conflict it was used as a Royalist base resulting in a siege and bombardment that damaged it beyond repair.

 Goodrich Castle is located three miles south west of Ross-on-Wye.
 The castle is in the care of English Heritage and is major tourist attraction.
 It’s well sign-posted and served by a large, dedicated car park.